 In fact, outside of the cities of Calgary and Edmonton, only 63% of Albertans have access to broadband, which includes even the communities that directly border Alberta's two largest cities.
+It's not uncommon for communities so close to Edmonton and Calgary's downtown that they can see the office towers to not be able to access the internet.
 This is affecting Alberta's bottom-line and the health, well-being and day to day lives of so many Albertans.